perladvent/perldotcom/content/article/_pub_2002_08_22_exegesis5.md

 (prefixing that line with three plus signs).
 Each hunk consists of an offset line, followed by one or more lines representing either shared context, or a line to be inserted, or a line to be deleted.
-Offset lines start with two âatâ signs, then consist of a minus sign followed by the old line offset and line-count, and then a plus sign followed by the nes line offset and line-count, and then two more âatâ signs.
+Offset lines start with two “at” signs, then consist of a minus sign followed by the old line offset and line-count, and then a plus sign followed by the nes line offset and line-count, and then two more “at” signs.
 Context lines are prefixed with two spaces.
 Insertion lines are prefixed with a plus sign and a space.
 Deletion lines are prefixed with a minus sign and a space.